kneath/kneath.github.com/_posts/2014-08-23-tweet-tweet.md

 Which is why I'm pretty fucking surprised that somehow *I'm in a goddamn Google Hangout with him at 3am on a Tuesday night*.
 He's sitting there, and I swear the fucker is *glowing* — but it's not like a supernatural light — I think he painted himself in glow in the dark paint or something because it just looks really bad and it's all over his dog too (who does _not_ seem very chill about this whole situation).
 While I'm sitting here watching this performance art, I start to wonder if this shit really is for me, and suddenly all I hear is screaming.

 Dude is _not_ happy.
-Guess he's angry that I sorta zoned out after the first twenty minutes of and fired up another LoL match.
+Guess he's angry that I sorta zoned out after the first twenty minutes and fired up another LoL match.
 Dude just keeps getting louder and louder, "It's all just a comment.
 A COMMENT.
 I SEE IT NOW.
 EVERYTHING IS A COMMENT."
 We don't even have comments on our site, what the fuck dude?
 Right around the time he pulls out a box of matches, I decide this shit is *not* for me and close my laptop.
 Most people just don't get how hard this job is. *Fuck*, dude.

 * * * *